safe-fndn/safe-modules/modules/allowances/README.md

 ## Transfer authorization

 Transfer are authorized by the delegates and must be within their allowance.
-To authorize a transfer the delegate needs to generate a signature.
-The allowance module uses the same [signature scheme as the Gnosis Safe](https://docs.safe.global/learn/safe-core/safe-core-protocol/signatures), except that the allowance module does not support contract signatures or approved hashes.
+To authorize a transfer the delegate must either generate a valid signature or be the `msg.sender` of the transaction.
+The allowance module uses the same [signature scheme as the Gnosis Safe](https://docs.safe.global/advanced/smart-account-signatures), except that the allowance module does not support contract signatures or approved hashes.
+Also if an empty signature is provided, or `v == 1`, the `msg.sender` is used instead.

 The allowance module signatures are EIP-712 based.
 And uses the following scheme: